Post Updated: January 17, 2022

 As a result, I read a book entitled “The Subtle Art of Not Giving a F*ck” by Mark Manson.

 Great book!
 It’s not as bad as it sounds.
-It actually gives sound wisdom.
+It gives sound wisdom.

-I always reference the Bible preferably The Message because it also details how to not give a f*ck.
+I always reference the Bible The Message version because it also details how to not give a fuck.

 With wisdom and in such a profound way.